jlee55504/thinkfulbnb-project/README.md

 ## Code Structure

-  - ``images/:`` A folder containing all the images used for the design
+  - ``images/:`` A folder containing all the images displayed in the application
   - ``index.html:`` Main application entry point
   - ``style.css:`` Handles the visual styling of the application